benwiggy/PDFsuite/README.md

 Two actions are provided: one to produce TIFFs, and one to produce PNGs, both at 300dpi RGB.
 Options in the script allow for JPEG filetype, and changes to resolution, transparency and other parameters.

 ***Join PDF files into one file (joinpdfs.py)*** Combine all PDF files supplied as arguments into one file, called _Combined.pdf_.
+This script is several seconds faster than the python script in Apple's own Automator action.
+It also adds a Table of Contents entry for each component file.

 ***Rotate all pages in PDF (rotate.py)***
 Rotate all the pages of any PDF files passed as arguments by 90º into a new file suffixed "+90".